MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/replace-extents.md

 * Both source and destination tables must be in the context database.
 * All extents specified by the *ExtentsToDropQuery* are expected to belong to the destination table.
 * All columns in the source tables are expected to exist in the destination table with the same name and data type.
-* If the destination table is a source table of a [materialized view](materialized-views/materialized-view-overview.md), the command might fail since the materialized view won't process the records in the moved extents.
+* If the destination table is a source table of a [materialized view](materialized-views/materialized-view-overview.md), the command might fail since the materialized view can't process the records in the moved extents.
 See more details in the [materialized views limitations](materialized-views/materialized-views-limitations.md#the-materialized-view-source) page.
-You can workaround this error by setting a new ingestion time during the move command.
+You can work around this error by setting a new ingestion time during the move command.
 See `setNewIngestionTime` in [supported properties](#supported-properties).

 ## Syntax